annnvv/smart-mirror-diy/README.md

 **Purpose**: The purpose of this repo is to house the code to generate an interface for a smart mirror.

-The code in this repo is based on this repo [https://github.com/HackerShackOfficial/Smart-Mirror]

 The smart mirror will display:
 - [DONE] Greeting
 - Day of Week, Date